This post may contain paid links to my personal recommendations that help to support the site!

 1. Data Scientists

-The most common job you’ll hear about in data science is data scientist.
+The most common position among data science jobs is the data scientist.
 Data scientists typically dive deep into data to extract insights through machine learning and artificial intelligence.

 Data scientists use coding for their daily tasks, such as data exploration, transformation, analysis, and machine learning.
 Without the use of code, it would be an impossible task for them to carry out their work efficiently!